 83. Homeschooling is a great way to teach frugality, as kids can closely watch parents make everyday decisions about finances.

 84. Don’t have your week dictated by the school roster.
 Instead, have a flexible, more self-determined lifestyle.
-You can skip some schoolwork days and make up lost academic hours on other days.
+For example, you can skip some schoolwork days and make up lost academic hours on other days.
 Or take a month off at a time, making it up later.

 85. Hate fighting the school-holiday masses in your favorite vacation spot?
-Homeschools get more holidays and these vacations can be taken outside of school-holidays.
+Homeschools get more holidays, and families can take these vacations outside of school holidays.

 86. Because you don’t need to transport your kids to and from school, you can avoid peak hours and stressed moms in SUVs picking up their children.

-88. Children can develop according to their natural capacities more than they would be allowed to in school.
+88. Children can develop their natural capacities more than they would be allowed to in school.
 This is because schools weren’t designed to accommodate the range of capacities humans have.